-Position localized - could bring full armament of modern astronomy to bear on the fading radiation. \Rightarrow Found Gamma Ray Bursts were in distant galaxies - all at huge, cosmological distances, billions of light years away. \Rightarrow Very bright to shine that far January 23, 1999 optical flash associated with the gamma-ray burst itself (need to discover, swivel telescope, look in 30 seconds!)
+Position localized - could bring full armament of modern astronomy to bear on the fading radiation. $\Rightarrow$ Found bursts were in distant galaxies - all at huge, cosmological distances, billions of light years away. $\Rightarrow$ Very bright to shine that far January 23, 1999 optical flash associated with the gamma-ray burst itself (need to discover, swivel telescope, look in 30 seconds!)
 9th magnitude - human limit 6th magnitude, could almost see with naked eye, could have seen with good binoculars, but half way across the Universe!
-Brightest optical event ever recorded at the time.
+Brightest optical event ever recorded, until recent Feb 19, 2009 burst discovered with new Fermi Satellite.
 If gamma-ray bursts shine equally in all directions, the energy released in gamma rays would be $3000 \times SN$ or $30 \times core$ collapse neutrinos.
 Comparable to total annihilation into pure energy of entire star!
 Light bulb versus laser pointer or flash light Bursts do not radiate in all directions!